jmd1011/snek-LMS/README.md

 # Running the Demo

 Here we are, the exciting part!
+Read on to get all the prerequisites installed, or jump right into [running the demo](https://github.com/jmd1011/snek-LMS/tree/demo#punch-it-chewy) if you've finished this part before.

 ## Prerequisites